 Students in an herbology program learn how to prevent and treat illness through the use of plants and plant extracts.
 Educational prerequisites vary greatly for herbology certificate programs, depending upon the goals of each particular school.
+Certificate programs are commonly available online.
 Introductory herbology certificate programs have no prerequisites.
 Other certificate programs are designed only for licensed acupuncturists or students already enrolled in an acupuncture degree program.
 Many herbology programs include a clinical component or supervised internship, where students put their training to practical use treating patients.

 Certificate in Herbology